Biden says NATO must protect against 'phony populism' - KTVZ

 Biden struck the tough tone as he spoke with reporters in Brussels, Belgium, following his first NATO summit, seeking to return the defense alliance’s faith in American leadership.
 The comments also come ahead of his talks with Russian President Vladimir Putin, for which he is intensely preparing, according to officials.

+Biden said economic and technological changes were causing political instability that he said has led to unfortunate outcomes.

+“It generates some folks who are somewhat more like charlatans trying to take advantage of those concerns,” Biden said.
+“We see that in Europe and the United States, we see that around the world.
+The phony populism.
+It seems to me the best answer to deal with these changes is to have a circumstance where our economies grow and they grow together.”

-Biden specifically referred to his predecessor’s politics as part of a trend of “phony populism,” telling reporters that he’s attempted to assuage the fears of leaders following President Donald Trump‘s tenure who have doubted America’s role on the world stage.
+On Monday, Biden specifically referred to his predecessor’s politics as part of that trend of “phony populism,” telling reporters that he’s attempted to assuage the fears of leaders following President Donald Trump‘s tenure who have doubted America’s role on the world stage.

 “What I’m saying to them is: Watch me.
 I mean, I’m not saying anything, quite frankly, I’m just going out.
 People, as I’ve said before, don’t doubt that I mean what I say,” Biden said.
 “And they believe that I keep my commitments when I say it.
 I’m not making any promises to anyone that I don’t believe are overwhelmingly likely to be kept.”

-Note: This story has been updated with additional reporting on Tuesday.